ssiddhantsharma/nise-grad/README.md

 Naive gradient ascent on P(bind) reward-hacks: it drives the sequence to a degenerate hydrophobic string that maxes the affinity logit without being a real binder.
-Adding a ProteinMPNN log-likelihood regularizer keeps the sequence protein-like, but then P(bind) does not improve — the folded structure of these small de-novo binders collapses, so the affinity head and MPNN both prefer hydrophobic.
-Producing real binders needs more than a soft regularizer; that is the next research step, not assembly.
+Adding a ProteinMPNN log-likelihood regularizer keeps the sequence protein-like, but then P(bind) does not improve, the folded structure of these small de-novo binders collapses, so the affinity head and MPNN both prefer hydrophobic.

 ## Layout
 - `src/nisegrad/oracle.py` — differentiable `P(bind)(sequence, ligand)`